What is a DMV Hold on your license?

 Traffic Ticket Due Date

 When you are given a traffic ticket, you will see a court date is listed at the bottom of the traffic ticket.
-If you fail to take any action on this ticket and you do not appear in court by the due date on the bottom of your ticket, you will be charged with a Failure To Appear (VC 40509.5 holds).
+If you fail to take any action on this ticket and you do not appear in court by the due date that appears on the bottom of your ticket, you will be charged with a Failure To Appear (VC 40509.5 holds).

 Don’t expect a reminder from the Court

-Many people fail to appear in court because they are waiting on a letter from the Traffic Court.
+Many people fail to appear in court because they are waiting for a letter from the Traffic Court.
 Unfortunately many times the court does not send a courtesy letter about your ticket and many people fail to appear in court by the due date listed at the bottom of their traffic ticket.